 - No rest for the dead – even if you’re a tree!
 Gold miners in Vietnam find fossil tree remains instead… and proceed to mine and sell them.

 - Timothy Allen, photographer for the BBC series Human Planet makes a stop at Angkor’s Ta Prohm

-- Taiwan’s aborigines, possibly ancestors to Southeast Asia’s Austronesian population, move out of their ancestral home in the wake of last month’s typhoon
+- Taiwan’s aborigines, possibly ancestors to Southeast Asia’s Austronesian population, in the wake of last month’s typhoon

 - Craif Ferguson visits the once-capital of Angkor at Koh Ker